 5. The proposed development shall be served with adequate and safe water supply.

-The proposed veterinary hospital addition will connect to an adequate and safe municipal water supply.
+The proposed veterinary hospital addition will connect to an adequate and safe municipal water supply via a 16" watermain located along Otter Lake Road.

 6. The proposed development shall be served with an adequate and safe sanitary sewer system.